Call for Papers

 Scientific Committee:

-– Jean-Louis Respaud, Senior Lecturer in Private Law, University of Montpellier, LICeM
+Jean-Louis Respaud, Associate Professor of Private Law, University of Montpellier, LICeM

-The conference will be held on Thursday, February 27 and Friday, February 28, 2025.
+The conference will take place on Thursday, February 27, and Friday, February 28 , 2025.

-A gala dinner will be held on Thursday evening , February 27 .
+A gala dinner will be held on the evening of Thursday , February 27 .

-A cultural afternoon will be organized on Friday afternoon, February 28.
+A cultural afternoon will be held on Friday, February 28.

-The conference will be held at the Faculty of Law and Political Science of the University of Montpellier.
+The conference will be held at the Faculty of Law and Political Science at the University of Montpellier